Ricardosgeral/relier/README.md

 ## Data collection
 The *Raspberry Pi*, together with the *acquisition system box*, handles the sensors and gets the data from them.
-The data is collected once the green start button in the *touchscreen GUI* (in *Main menu* page) is pressed.
+The data is collected once the green start button in page *Main menu*  (in *touchscreen GUI*) is pressed.
 The location where data will be collected is defined  by the user, and depends on whether or not an internet connection is available, and whether or not a USB drive is plugged in.